natemarks/postgres-training-notes/questions.md

 https://pgbackrest.org/
 Can we use pgdump to analyuze the data that needs to be protected?
-How to minimize mdown time for major engine upgrades
+How to minimize mdown time for major engine upgrades How to inventory DDL for manual migration using pglogical drop/recreate index

-drop/recreate index

 Is it possible to automatically profile the DB  activities (queries) of an application, then run that activity 10x and 100x against a test db